-Throughout our 25-year history, Gwinnett Tech has expanded to include a variety of new facilities.
-Key additions include the George Busbee International Center for Workforce Development, which opened in 2003, and the D. Scott Hudgens, Jr. Early Education Center, which opened in 2006.
-In the fall of 2011, we opened the new Life Sciences Center, which serves 3,000 each year and enabled us to add new healthcare programs.
+Throughout our 30-year history, Gwinnett Tech has expanded to include a variety of new facilities.
+Key additions include the George Busbee International Center for Workforce Development, which opened in 2003, the D. Scott Hudgens, Jr. Early Education Center, which opened in 2006, and a state-of-the-art Life Sciences Center, which opened in 2011, serving 3,000 each year and enabling us to expand health science offerings.

 Today, Gwinnett Tech offers nearly 150 associate (AAS) degrees, diplomas and certificates in 50 program areas and hundreds of continuing education seminars and workshops to improve job skills and provide specialized training.
-We're among the state's largest technical college and serve about 20,000 students annually through our credit programs, continuing education workshops and courses, and the adult education program.
+We're one of the state's largest technical colleges and serve about 17,000 students annually through our credit programs, continuing education workshops and courses, and the adult education program.